zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Does?
 Ready.

 [APZ 78.3] (#apz78 .3) {#apz78 .3.ref .apz} "Debate Lie with Whoever
-Will” Your Own Truth Is Your Mousine In What Dimension Which person with a view does the fuss with? whether to dare, whether to discharge, whether to dispel, Whether debating, upset, you will not know this Dhamma discipline.
-(Here (9-8) 1 “You should use this doctrine from”.)
+Will" Your Own Truth Is Your Mousine In What Dimension Which person with a view does the fuss with? whether to dare, whether to discharge, whether to dispel, Whether debating, upset, you will not know this Dhamma discipline.
+(Here (9-8) 1 "You should use this doctrine from".)
 Constipation, if possible, provokes inflammation.

 [APZ 78.4] (#apz78 .4) {#apz78 .4 .ref .apz} "Season in wallpapers, vicious or
-Nothing” in someone is a person who has a sense of interest towards a person There is no equal dimension on someone who has a high dimension No. There is no desensitization.
+Nothing" in someone is a person who has a sense of interest towards a person There is no equal dimension on someone who has a high dimension No. There is no desensitization.
 Not scientific.
 Unlabeeth, Reconction Originally, the plant was constipated, the desire to be born, the fire of which the consciousness bends burnt.

 [APZ 78.5] (#apz78 .5) {#apz78 .5 .ref .apz} "Whoever
-Applicable” is the contentions with any person of any dimension Does, Behave, Tighs, Dumburies, Debates, Disputes
+Applicable" is the contentions with any person of any dimension Does, Behave, Tighs, Dumburies, Debates, Disputes
 Do you know this Dhamma Discipline (here (9-8) 1 You are this Dhamma Disciplinary Should be used from.
 IgnoreYi.

 [Msdiv 79] (#msdiv79) {#msdiv79 .ref .msdiv} (9 - 10)

-[APZ 79.1] (#apz79 .1) {#apz79 .1 .ref .apz} Ikbithi Halidakani” Named Household
+[APZ 79.1] (#apz79 .1) {#apz79 .1 .ref .apz} Ikbithi Halidakani" Named Household
 Hello the great men of the third, he came in some place and thereon.
 Come, and the great men shall bow down, and they shall lie aside from them.
 Hannau Halidakani Household Hallidakani: said.
 Lord, Octave by Great Individuals, God of the Greater In the type of manusorism question,

-“Leave the residence of the Munitham (the other Sariva) behaves without a door in the village Joining is not being presentable from the rooms.
+"Leave the residence of the Munitham (the other Sariva) behaves without a door in the village Joining is not being presentable from the rooms.
-How to stir with the people”
+How to stir with the people"

 By the Lord, by the Individuals, by the LORD
 How to know the meaning of this disenchantment, domesticity, The image relics are abode to consciousness, the image relics are bound by the lust Okazarie says.
 Household, the vein, and the housewife, the sign relic, The cottage, the editor's relic, is the habitat for consciousness.
-Edit Current Bound consciousness says “Okasagal”, Domestic, thus Ocasal Behave in the apartment.
+Edit Current Bound consciousness says "Okasagal", Domestic, thus Ocasal Behave in the apartment.

 [APZ 79.2] (#apz79 .2) {#apz79 .2 .ref .apz} Domestic, How Uncosted